Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/Algorithm_Design.md

 ## Query Translation

-???
+In order to meaningfully map a user's input to the indexed documents, or knowledge base, some form of query translation has to occur.
+The general steps for this include tokenization and stemmining.

+In a similar fashion to document tokenization, the user's query has to be tokenized into individual words of significance, and filler words such as "is" and "a" can be removed.
+Stemming involves reducing words to their most basic form.

+--there's also query expansion and contextual analysis, do not know if we should mention these

+Once the query is translated, it will be used to retrieve the most relevant documents.

 ## Retreival Augmented Generation (RAG)

 ### Retreival

 Retrieval uses the indexed documents described previously as a knowledge base.
+The translated query will then be compared against the indexed documents using a retrieval method.

 *Do we know what type of retrieval we plan on using?
 (Dense, Sparse, etc.)